-Ransomware is a type of malware that takes over users’ computers and prevents them from accessing their data.
-Most commonly, it encrypts files so users can’t get to them.
-Restoring the files requires a decryption key that only the hacker knows.
-The hacker demands a ransom in exchange for the key.
+Ransomware is a type of malware that takes over users’ computers and encrypts their files, thus preventing them from accessing their data.
+Most commonly, ransomware codes encrypt files so users can’t get to them.
+Restoring the files requires a decryption key that only the hacker holds.
+The hacker demands a ransom in exchange for the encryption key.

-The malware sends a message to the users stating that their files are inaccessible, and will only be decrypted if they send a Bitcoin payment to the attacker.
+The malicious software sends a message to the users stating that their files are inaccessible, and will only be decrypted if they send a Bitcoin payment to the attacker.
 The users are then given directions for paying the ransom in exchange for the decryption key.
-The fees vary widely, from a few hundred dollars to millions of dollars.
+The fees vary widely, from a few hundred dollars for small targets, to millions of dollars for huge corporate scores.